S-Temple/637Assignment4/seng637-a4-team_6.md

 # Analysis drawn on the effectiveness of each of the test classes

+Overall, it looks like some classes such as DefaultKeyedValues and RangeType have strong tests, while others like ComparableObjectItem and ComparableObjectSeries have relatively weak tests.
+The goal should be to have both high line coverage and high mutation coverage for the most effective test suite.
+Lower mutation coverage suggests that the tests may not be challenging the code thoroughly, possibly missing out on edge cases and potential bugs.

+RangeSample (Range.java): It has good line coverage (84%) and mutation coverage (73%), with high test strength (86%).
+This suggests that the tests for RangeSample are quite effective.

+DataUtilitiesSample (DataUtilities.java): The line coverage is at 80% with slightly lower mutation coverage (68%) but a high test strength (86%).
+The test suite seems effective but could perhaps be improved slightly in terms of mutation coverage.

+ComparableObjectItem (ComparableObjectItem.java): This has lower line coverage (61%) and mutation coverage (40%), indicating that there's a significant amount of code that is not being tested effectively.

+ComparableObjectSeries (ComparableObjectSeries.java): Similar to ComparableObjectItem, this has low line coverage (62%) and low mutation coverage (30%), suggesting that this test class is not very effective and there are likely many untested paths.

+DefaultKeyedValues2D (DefaultKeyedValues2D.java): Line coverage is fairly high at 79%, and mutation coverage is reasonable at 59%, but this suggests there is room for improvement.

+DefaultKeyedValues (DefaultKeyedValues.java): This has excellent line coverage (90%) and high mutation coverage (79%), with a high test strength of 88%.
+This is indicative of a strong test suite.

+DefaultKeyedValue (DefaultKeyedValue.java): With line coverage at 76% and mutation coverage at 39%, it shows a significant number of mutants are not detected, suggesting potential weaknesses in the test suite.

+DomainOrder (DomainOrder.java): With high line coverage (80%) and decent mutation coverage (60%), this test class seems fairly effective.

+KeyedObjects2D (KeyedObjects2D.java): The line coverage is excellent (84%), but mutation coverage is lower (55%), which might indicate that while many lines are tested, the tests might not be effectively catching all potential issues.

+KeyedObjects (KeyedObjects.java): With 72% line coverage and 52% mutation coverage, this test class could be improved to be more effective.

+KeyedObject (KeyedObject.java): The line coverage is only at 78%, and the mutation coverage is low (70%), which might suggest that certain edge cases are not being tested.

+KeyToGroupMap (KeyToGroupMap.java): Both line coverage and mutation coverage are at 80% and 66% respectively, indicating a fairly effective test suite.

+RangeType (RangeType.java): This has high line coverage and mutation coverage (both 80%), which is indicative of a strong test suite.

 # A discussion on the effect of equivalent mutants on mutation score accuracy